Sample Efficient Algorithms for Learning Quantum Channels in PAC Model and the Approximate State Discrimination Problem: Introduction

 \subsection{Approximate State Discrimination and Related Problems}

 As stated previously, the most challenging part of our algorithms is how to extract information from unknown outputted quantum states to distinguish the channels.
 We isolate and study this problem by focusing on the special case where the channels are ``constant,'' i.e. every channel in the concept class outputs a fixed quantum state irrespective of the input\footnote{The outputs of different concepts are still different.}.
 Since the input does not matter, we don't need to write it down anymore, so the samples are just copies of the fixed unknown quantum state, and since a concept is fully specified by its unique output state, we might as well describe the concept class as a set of quantum states.
 In this special case, learning quantum channels in PAC model becomes an interesting hybrid of quantum state discrimination~\cite{pgm-am,discri-lowerbound,discri-ashley,discri-survey,discri-hypo} and quantum state tomography~\cite{tomography-aram,tomography-ryan}, and we named it the \emph{approximate state discrimination }problem.
 The approximate state discrimination problem is formalized as follows: Let $S$ be a known finite set of $d$-dimensional density matrices.
 We want to learn an unknown target state $\sigma \in S$ using as few identical copies of $\sigma$ as possible.
 A quantum algorithm is an $(\eps,\delta)$-approximate discriminator of $S$ if, for all $\sigma \in S$, it takes the description of $S$ and $T$ copies of $\sigma$ as input and with probability $1-\delta$ outputs a state $\rho \in S$ with $\Delta_{tr}(\rho,\sigma) \le \eps$.
-This problem is called approximate state discrimination because it is same as the state discrimination problem except that $\eps$-approximate answers are allowed.
+This problem is called approximate state discrimination because it is the same as the state discrimination problem except that $\eps$-approximate answers are allowed.

 Since approximate state discrimination is a special case of PAC learning quantum channels\footnote{We choose not to write up stand-alone algorithms for the approximate state discrimination problem as it will be very similar to that of PAC learning quantum channels.
-However, the reader can read the analysis of our algorithms with constant output assumptions to easily get the intuition behind them.}, it can also be solved with samples if $S$ is consisted of pure states and samples if $S$ is consist of mixed states.
+However, the reader can read the analysis of our algorithms with constant output assumptions to easily get the intuition behind them.}, it can also be solved with samples if $S$ consists of pure states and samples if $S$ consists of mixed states.

 To the knowledge of the authors, the approximate state discrimination problem has not been studied in the literature.

 As the reader might have already noticed, there are many problem revolving around trying to learn something from multiple copies of a unknown quantum state $\sigma$, including the approximate state discrimination problem we just proposed.
 To avoid possible confusion and highlight the significance of approximate state discrimination, we list the definitions of those problems in Table~\ref{fig:learning_sigma}, sample complexities in Table~\ref{fig:sample_sigma}, and provide comparisons to the approximate state discrimination problem in the following paragraphs.